AnanduR32/Datascience/Basics/Regression Models/readme.md

 <img src="https://render.githubusercontent.com/render/math?math=$Cor(X,Y)=Cor(Y,X)$">

 ### Regression model example
+We use a model to describe the process that results in the data that are observed, one such model is the linear regression model.
 Fitting a model with y-intercept to find the height of the child given the parent's height.
 Then the line of best fit would be: